peteroupc/peteroupc.github.io/randomfunc.md

 Randomization is the core of **Monte Carlo sampling**.
 There are three main uses of Monte Carlo sampling: estimation, integration, and optimization.

 1. **Estimating expected values.** Monte Carlo sampling can help estimate the **expected value** (mean or average) of a sampling distribution, or of a _function_ of the samples in that distribution.
 This function is called `EFUNC(x)` in this section, where `x` is one sample from the distribution.
-The simplest way to proceed is to take `n` samples, apply `EFUNC(x)` to each sample `x`, add the samples, and divide by `n` (see note below).
-However, that procedure won't work for all distributions, since they may have an infinite expected value, and it also doesn't allow controlling for the estimate's error.
+Algorithms to estimate expected values are called _estimators_; one such estimator is to take `n` samples, apply `EFUNC(x)` to each sample `x`, add the samples, and divide by `n` (see note below).
+However, this estimator won't work for all distributions, since they may have an infinite expected value, and it also doesn't allow controlling for the estimate's error.
+This estimator is called:

-    Examples of expected values include:

     - The **`n`th sample raw moment** (a raw moment is a mean of `n`th powers) if `EFUNC(x)` is `pow(x, n)`.
     - The **sample mean**, if `EFUNC(x)` is `x` or `pow(x, 1)`.
     - The **`n`th sample central moment** (a central moment is a moment about the mean) if `EFUNC(x)` is `pow(x-m, n)`, where `m` is the sample mean.
     - The (biased) **sample variance**, the second sample central moment.
-    - The **probability**, if `EFUNC(x)` is `1` if some condition is met or `0` otherwise.
+    - The **sample probability**, if `EFUNC(x)` is `1` if some condition is met or `0` otherwise.

     There are two sources of error in Monte Carlo estimators: bias and variance.
 An estimator is _unbiased_ (has bias 0) if multiple independent samples of any fixed size `k` (from the same distribution) are expected to average to the true expected value (Halmos 1946)<sup>[**(65)**](#Note65)</sup>.
 For example, any `n`th sample _raw_ moment is an unbiased estimator provided `k` >= `n`, but the sample variance is not unbiased, and neither is one for any sample _central_ moment other than the first (Halmos 1946)<sup>[**(65)**](#Note65)</sup>.
 Unlike with bias, there are ways to reduce variance, which are outside the scope of this document.
 An estimator's _mean squared error_ equals variance plus square of bias.